-“I left some goods behind at my rental when I vacated in July.
+“I left some items behind at my rental when I vacated in July.
 Am I entitled to the return of my goods?
-Should I ask my previous property manager for help?” – NSW
+Should I ask my previous property manager for help?” – Tenant, NSW

 We asked Managing Director at Murray Property, Michael Murray, for his advice on this question: